dm5tt/Meshlytics/README.md

 ## Note

-A lot of data (telemetry) of Meshtastic node in "Router"-mode is only getting transmitted twice a day!
+A lot of data (telemetry) of Meshtastic nodes in "Router"-mode are only getting transmitted twice a day!
 If you want to monitor/optimize the battery level you maybe have to increase this in the defaults.h or set it manually using the Python interface.
 You maybe can even do this by using the  remote administration infrastructure.

 Warning: **Only increase the telemetry broadcast rate during the tuning and opimization phase!
 Telemetry packets are big and eat a lot of air time!**

 ## Grafana

-If you want to visualize *all* data dynamically you can use following snipped which can be modified and recycled for all logged data (hops_away, temperature etc.).
+If you want to visualize *all* received nodes dynamically you can use following snipped which can be modified and recycled for all logged data (hops_away, temperature etc.).

 ```
 SELECT last("voltage")